onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_providers.md

 ##### Description
 Returns the list of providers registered in the Onezone service.

-Requires 'list_providers' Onezone privilege.
+This operation requires `list_providers` privilege.

 ##### Responses